ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

  *
  * @property name The name of the user
  * @property statPin static password (PIN) for bailing out users
- * @property expDate exploration atart date
+ * @property expDate exploration start date
  */
 ```
 When adding KDoc comments to other people's code, you may see a property that you know nothing about.
-It is very tempting to fill in with this obvipous language.
+It is very tempting to fill in with this "obvious language."
 ```
  * @property landFill additional spacing for landscape orientation
  * @property kVortex the kVortex value of this document
  * @property argPath the local location of the argList

 ```
 Now, nobody knows what kVortex is.
-And because some kind of description exists for kVortex, it's not obvious that this is a problem.
+And because some kind of description exists for kVortex, it's not clear that there is a problem.
 The better solution is to leave the description missing from the property.
 ```
  * @property landFill additional spacing for landscape orientation
  * @property kVortex